 Cheesy Crockpot chili mac is the ultimate comfort food that kids love!
-No boiling required when you cook this either.
+No boiling required when you cook this or our Ninja Foodi chili mac either.
 A one pot meal that’s full of flavor.

-- Ground beef – or spicy ground sausage is amazing
+- Lean ground beef – or spicy ground sausage is amazing

 - Elbow macaroni noodles – uncooked